 Christ Jesus came into the world to save sinners, of whom I am chief - Paul.

 And that would be true of myself also, a great sinner.
 But ah, my Savior is a greater Savior.
+Where sin does abound, grace can overflow.
 G